-On June 13th, the Interactivity Foundation completed one phase of the Future of Sex Policy discussion project led by IF fellow Dr. Natalie Hopkinson and IF program associate Jess Solomon.
-The purpose of this project was to explore, develop and articulate a vision for future policy regarding sexuality and gender.
+One phase of the Future of Sex Policy discussion project led by IF fellow Dr. Natalie Hopkinson and IF program associate Jess Solomon has been completed.
+The purpose of this project is to explore, develop and articulate a vision for future policy regarding sexuality and gender.
 Selected panelists included scholars in sexuality and practitioners sex ed as well as artists, policy-makers, philanthropy, journalism, psychology, and more.
-During a series of conversations, panelists developed policy ideas that will be edited into a report published by the nonpartisan, nonprofit Interactivity Foundation.
-The resulting report will serve as a discussion guide and will be freely downloadable and distributed at no charge to schools, faith organizations individuals, and community organizations.
+During a series of conversations, panelists developed policy ideas that will eventually be edited into an IF discussion guide, freely downloadable and distributed at no charge to schools, faith organizations, individuals, and community organizations.

-In addition, IF invited the general public to participate in a three-part series of discussions that examined urban dimensions of gender policy in partnership with Ronald Moten of the Art Of Peace, the Open Society Foundations, and numerous other community partners in Washington, D.C.
+In 2015, the general public was also engaged in a three-part series of discussions that examined urban dimensions of gender policy in partnership with Ronald Moten of the Art Of Peace, the Open Society Foundation, and numerous other community partners in Washington, D.C.
 For video excerpts, read more HERE.